There were worse things to eat for breakfast than cold hamburger. That was what Erin told herself as she mechanically chewed and swallowed.

 “I think…a thousand?
 It feels like that.
 Probably closer to six hundred.
 Maybe eight?”

-“For a city with just over ten thousand souls, that’s a really good profit.”
+“For a city with just over a hundred thousand souls, that’s a really good profit.”

 “Yeah.
 But uh, a lot of people came back for seconds or thirds.
 Relc ate eight in total.”